ph1losof/ecolog.nvim/README.md

 })
 ```

-#### Troubleshooting

-If you experience issues with LSP functionality:

-1. Try disabling the LSP integration
-2. Check for conflicts with other LSP-related plugins
-3. Report issues on our GitHub repository
+Please report such issues on our GitHub repository

 ### Telescope Integration